 The Information Officer serves to facilitate exchange of information between the Corporate Communications staff and the media, public and internal staff.
 The Information Officer would develop news releases, monitor media, provide information to internal and external stakeholders and coordinate/conduct media briefings if necessary.
-If an Information Officer is not on-site, media or others wishing information would be advised that all requests are to go through the Information Officer located in the ECC.
+If an Information Officer is not on-site, media or others wishing information that all requests are to go through the Corporate Media Relations personnel at the Calgary Head Office or Information Officer located in the ECC.